Variational Quantum Algorithms for Steady States of Open Quantum Systems: Lindblad master equation and the steady state

+Open quantum system considers the situation where the system interacts with its environments, in which case, the state of the system is a mixed states and can be represented with a density matrix:

-Open quantum system is in the situation that a system interacts with its environment, leading to a non-unitary dissipation beside the unitary evaluation of the state under the system's Hamiltonian, which can be described by the Lindblad master equation \cite{lindblad}:
+where $\{|\phi_i\rangle\}$ are pure states in the ensemble and $\{p_i\}$ are their corresponding occurring probabilities.
+The system evolves with dissipation due to the interaction, which could be described by the Lindblad master equation \cite{lindblad}:

 where $\rho$ and $H$ are the system's state and Hamiltonian, respectively. $\gamma_i$ and $c_i$ are the dissipation rate and the jump operator for the i-th channel and $[H,\rho]=H\rho-\rho H$.
-The stationary state satisfies:
+The steady state satisfies:

-Once the state of the system is $\rho_{SS}$, then it will be invariable because of $d\rho/dt=0$.
-We can view the stationary state as:
+which indicates that once the state of the system is $\rho_{SS}$, then it will be invariable because of $d\rho/dt=0$.
+We can view the steady state as:

-Therefore we can get the stationary state by repeated iterations of the master equation from a initial state.
+Therefore we can get the steady state by repeated iterations of the master equation from an initial state.
 However, the complexity of Hamiltonian simulation for open quantum systems makes it unpractical.
-Therefore, approximate method must be applied.
-Here we will focus on the case that the stationary state is unique.
-Indeed for typical systems with finite dimension of Hilbert space this is true \cite{unique,unique1,unique2}.
+Therefore, approximate method is necessary.
+Here we will focus on the case where the steady state is unique.
+Indeed for typical systems with finite dimension of Hilbert space this is acceptable \cite{unique,unique1,unique2}.

-Note that we can consider the system and its environment as a closed system and the system's state is just the reduced density matrix of the entire space.
-For a density matrix $\rho_S$ in the form of Eq. (\ref{s1e1}) in the Hilbert space $\mathcal{H}_S$, we can always construct its purification $|\Psi_{SE}\rangle$ in a extended space $\mathcal{H}_S\otimes\mathcal{H}_E$ (S and E represent the system and environment, respectively):